-(4) Search for Threat Stack from the Alert Source drop down menu and copy the webhook
+(2) Search for Threat Stack from the Alert Source drop-down and copy the Webhook URL

 For an Alert Source to turn active (indicated by a green dot - Receiving alerts against the name of the Alert Source in the drop-down), you can either generate a test alert or wait for a real-time alert to be generated by the Alert Source.

 An Alert Source is active if there is a recorded incident via that Alert Source for the Service in the last 30 days.

 (1) From the Home Page, go to Settings

 (2) Select the Integrations tab

 (3) Scroll below to Webhook API.
 Give it a Name, paste the Webhook URL copied from Squadcast under URL and pick Alert Severity from the drop down to suit your needs.
 Click on Save

 While choosing an option from the Alert Severity dropdown, in order to ensure all alerts reach Squadcast and you do not miss out on any by mistake, choose the option Fire Webhook for all alerts.
 This will ensure all alerts are reaching Squadcast.